Skip to main content

 Synonyms: cerebral vein thrombosis, intracranial sinus thrombosis

 Thrombosis of cerebral veins or venous sinuses is a much less common cause of cerebral infarction than that caused by arterial disease.
-Clinically the diagnosis can be very difficult but modern imaging techniques allow earlier diagnosis and the possibility of early treatment.
+Clinically the diagnosis can be difficult, but modern imaging techniques allow earlier diagnosis and the possibility of early treatment.

-It is possible that many cases formerly labelled as benign intracranial hypertension were cases of intracranial venous thrombosis.
-It is more likely to occur in patients with a prothrombotic tendency (for example, in pregnancy) who also have local infection (for example, sinusitis) and are either dehydrated, or have widespread malignancy.
-Headache and seizures are common1.
+It is possible that some of the cases formerly labelled as benign intracranial hypertension were cases of intracranial venous thrombosis.
+It is more likely to occur in patients with a prothrombotic tendency (for example, in pregnancy), who also have a local infection (for example, in sinusitis), who are dehydrated, or have widespread malignancy.
+Headache and seizures are common.1

 Knowledge of the anatomy of venous drainage is as important for making a clinical diagnosis as it is for arterial obstruction.
 There may often be associated medical problems that require treatment.